-For liquid coolers, keep an eye on radiator size.
+For liquid coolers, keep an eye on the radiator size.
 Liquid cooler radiator sizes vary greatly and not all cases can accommodate the larger radiators.
 Compare your computer case’s spec sheet with the radiator size of the cooler you are contemplating.

-Dimensions is something to be especially keen on when you are ordering a CPU cooler online.
+Dimensions are something to be especially keen on when you are ordering a CPU cooler online.
 The images online can be misleading and you won’t always have a true sense of scale.

 It’s always advisable that you take measurements of your case then compare these with the product specifications available on the seller’s site.